1K2C3M/1K2C3M/README.md

   </dd>

   <dd>
-    ☆ Certified in Microsft Word & Powerpoint- <i>I dunno why that was important to add because it isn't that important pfft</i>
+    ☆ Certified in Microsft Word & Powerpoint- <i>I dunno why I added this since it isn't that important pfft but shhh</i>
   </dd>

 </dl>